Kernix13/beginner-git-commands/README.md

 git push -u origin master
 ```

 **Note**: You need to use `git push -u origin master` for the next commit only after the initial push (don't ask me why).
 After that just use `git push`, although I believe you could do `git push origin master` and it won't have a negative effect.
+Also, I'm adding `git status' as a habit to check the status of the files.
+That command is not necessary.

 ## Clone your own repo